NTSB Identification: WPR12FA164

 Injuries: 1 Fatal.

-On April 12, 2012, about 1730 mountain daylight time, a Cessna 320D, N32EG, collided with mountainous terrain following an in-flight breakup and uncontrolled descent about 23 miles south of Green River, Wyoming.
+On April 12, 2012, about 1730 mountain daylight time, a Cessna 320D, N32EG, collided with mountainous terrain following an in-flight break up and uncontrolled descent about 23 miles south of Green River, Wyoming.
 The private pilot, the sole occupant of the airplane, was fatally injured.
-The airplane was registered to Flying High Investments, Winnemucca, Nevada, and operated by the pilot as a visual flight rules (VFR) cross-country flight under the provisions of 14 Code of Federal Regulations (CFR) Part 91.
+The airplane was registered to Flying High Investments, and operated by the pilot as a visual flight rules (VFR) cross-country flight under the provisions of 14 Code of Federal Regulations (CFR) Part 91.
 Visual meteorological conditions prevailed and no flight plan was filed.
-The flight originated from Sidney, Nebraska (SNY), about 1530; the pilot’s planned destination was Winnemucca.
+The flight originated from Sidney, Nebraska (KSNY), about 1530 and the pilot's planned destination was Winnemucca, Nevada (KWMC).

 Index for Apr2012 | Index of months